oscarcs/hxMinicraft/README.md

 - No sound.
 I didn't consider it especially important, though it would be trivial to add.
 - Only tested on flash target.
 Throws runtime errors on neko.
 - Maps are generated twice, which is unnecessary (& slow).
 This appears to be a problem with the original Java version also.
+- Water isn't rendered nicely due to an incomplete reimplementation of Java's random functions.
+- Title is slightly different colors from the original.
+Not exactly sure why.